redhat-cip/dci-openshift-agent/README.md

    Obtain the credentials generated during the installation from /home/`<user>`/`<clusterconfigs-path>`/ocp_creds.txt in the jumphost.

-   Get the the URL of the cluster GUI:
+   Get the URL of the cluster GUI:

     ```bash
     $ oc whoami --show-console